xyzshantaram/etu/README.md

 # etu

-A fully-featured CLI time-clock for freelancers.
+A CLI time-clock for freelancers.

 ## Roadmap